edf-hpc/puppet-module-puppet-archive/README.md

 * Automatic dependency to parent directory.
 * Support Windows file extraction via 7zip.
 * Able to cleanup archive files after extraction.

-This module is compatible with [camptocamp/archive](https://forge.puppet.com/camptocamp/archive).
-For this it provides compatibility shims.

 ## Setup